ceramicnetwork/specs/README.md

 ### Queries

 A node can also query other nodes for the latest head of a particular document.
-To do this they send a request message to the pubsub topic.
-Other peers that see this message will respond with a document update message.
+To do this they send a `REQUEST` message to the pubsub topic.
+Other peers that see this message will respond with a document `RESPONSE` message.

 **Request message format:**